 Maureen Wilmot is “an organic believer.”
 The executive director of Organic Farmers Research Foundation, Wilmot has a background in biology and ocean conservation, but “you don’t have to have dirt under the fingernails to really appreciate organic farmers,” she says.

 When she became part of OFRF three years ago, Wilmot applied her background in policy and research to organic farming “and had a real aha moment.
 I support ocean conservation — I didn’t know organic produce is helping the ocean.
 If we converted every acre along the Mississippi basin to organic farming, we would reduce nitrogen runoff by fifty percent and clean up the dead zone.
 My son has asthma; I’m working for cleaner air.
 I didn’t realize organic farming leads to cleaner air,” she says.
-“It’s all interwoven.”Eat food that’s luscious, real, unprocessed, organic, healthy, and good for you, your karma and… Click To Tweet
+“It’s all interwoven.”Eat food that’s luscious, real, unprocessed, organic, healthy, and good for you, your karma and all of mankind.
+Click To Tweet

 It’s true — many positive things spring from the same fertile, organic soil.
 If you care about your health or the health of the planet, you will have an organic awakening.
 In the same way, at some point, you’re going to have to come to terms with how much meat you eat.
 Even Mayo Clinic, not exactly the bastion of woo-woo new age stuff, is touting the health benefits of a meatless diet.
 And if you’re into protecting the planet, the fact that raising livestock takes up more than double the acreage and consumes double the resources plus pumping out a lot of environmental nasties is going to make you question cow.
 It will, I hope, encourage you to eat food that’s luscious, real, unprocessed, organic, healthy, and good for you, your karma and all of mankind.